 We know a broad range of evidence-based approaches are necessary to reduce cesarean delivery rates.
-These approaches differ by level - hospital systems, hospitals, practices, and patients.
+These approaches differ by level - hospital systems, hospitals, practices and patients.
 At the provider level, keep the following in mind:

-- Suspected fetal macrosomia is not an indication for cesarean delivery.2 - Counsel women with vertex presenting twin to attempt vaginal delivery.
-Evidence shows when the first twin is cephalic presentation, outcomes are not improved by cesarean delivery.2 - For women with a history of the herpes simplex virus, administer acyclovir at or beyond 36 weeks gestation for viral suppression, even in the absence of outbreak, to prevent cesarean delivery due to outbreak.2 - Cervical-ripening methods should be used when labor is induced in women with an unfavorable cervix.2 - For a breech presenting fetus, offer and perform an external cephalic version whenever possible and appropriate.2 - Before diagnosing a failed induction when maternal/fetal status allows - consider a longer duration in the latent phase (up to 24 hours or more) and administer oxytocin for at least 12 to 18 hours after rupture of membranes.2
+- Suspected fetal macrosomia is not an indication for cesarean delivery. - Counsel women with vertex presenting twin to attempt vaginal delivery.
+Evidence shows when the first twin is cephalic presentation, outcomes are not improved by cesarean delivery. - For women with a history of the herpes simplex virus, administer acyclovir at or beyond 36 weeks gestation for viral suppression, even in the absence of outbreak, to prevent cesarean delivery due to outbreak. - Cervical-ripening methods should be used when labor is induced in women with an unfavorable cervix - For a breech presenting fetus, offer and perform an external cephalic version whenever possible and appropriate. - Before diagnosing a failed induction when maternal/fetal status allows consider a longer duration in the latent phase (up to 24 hours or more) and administer oxytocin for at least 12-18 hours after rupture of membranes. - Before diagnosing arrest of labor, allow two hours of pushing in multiparous women and at least three hours in nulliparous women.
+A longer duration may be appropriate on an individual basis. - Continuous one-on-one support during labor and delivery, such as a doula, is one of the most effective tools in reducing cesarean delivery rates.